robmorgan/terraform-rolling-deploys/README.md

 ## Usage

+1. Copy your public SSH key to the `ssh_keys` directory and update the path in `key-pairs.tf`.
-1. Before we create the AWS infrastructure we must first _bake_ a new AMI using Packer.
+2. Before we create the AWS infrastructure we must first _bake_ a new AMI using Packer.
 Using the supplied `Makefile`, simply run:

 ```